atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 ##### Do the Standards specify the height of bathtub walls?

-No. The Standards specify the height of removable and permanent tub seats (17" -- 19") but not the height of tub walls or rims.
+No. The Standards specify the height of removable and permanent tub seats (17&Prime; to 19&Prime;) but not the height of tub walls or rims.
 The outside tub wall should be the same height as permanent tub seats for easier access.